As more and more readers turn to online news and information sources, publishers have become more reliant online subscription revenue and advertising.

 2. Unsubscribes and churn rates

-If we’re giving readers more of what they want, our unsubscribe rate should decrease.
+If you’re giving readers more of what they want, your unsubscribe rate should decrease.

-Someone unsubscribing means we’re not just losing them as a reader.
-We’re further prevented from enticing them back as we’ve lost access to the information we need to personalise content to their needs in the future.
+Someone unsubscribing means you’re not just losing them as a reader.
+You’re further prevented from enticing them back as you’ve now lost access to the information you need to personalise content to their needs in the future.

 An unsubscribe percentage on its own is only an indication of a reader turning away.
 This data point doesn’t give you enough information on its own to understand why an individual is unsubscribing.